-Based on the applicable norms of O&M expenses for combined cycle generating station, the

-Commission had approved normative O&M expenses of Rs.
-73.96 Crore for FY 2018-19 for 214 MW capacity of the Petitioner's plant.
+Based on the applicable norms of O&M expenses for combined cycle generating station, the Commission had approved normative O&M expenses of Rs.
+79.01 Crore for FY 2019-20 for 214 MW capacity of the Petitioner's plant.

 The Petitioner claimed an amount of Rs.
-61.82 Crore towards O&M expenses for FY 2018-19 as per the audited accounts.
+71.41 Crore towards O&M expenses for FY 2019-20 as per the audited accounts.
 Further, the Petitioner submitted the separate details of employee, R&M and A&G expenses.

-The Commission analysed the submissions made by the Petitioner and observed that few of the expenses claimed by the Petitioner are not allowable under the provisions of the MYT Regulations, 2015.
-In this regard the Commission is of the view that the expenses of such nature cannot be allowed as part of AFC to be passed on to the consumers in the form of Tariff and, accordingly, disallows the same.
+The Commission analysed the submissions made by the Petitioner and observed that few of the expenses claimed by the Petitioner are not allowable under the provisions of the MYT Regulations, 2018 like expenses of penal nature, CSR expenses/donations, etc. Further, the Petitioner inadvertently claimed CGST on power purchase bills, which is allowed separately as part of energy charges.
+In this regard the Commission is of the view that the expenses of such nature should be met by the Petitioner out of its own resources and they cannot be allowed as part of AFC to be passed on to the consumers in the form of Tariff and, accordingly, disallows the same.
 The details of expenses disallowed by the Commission alongwith reasons for the views taken by the Commission are as given in the Table below: